-AN5951

-Replaces AN5951-2

-Estimation of Turn-off Losses in a Thyristor due to Reverse Recovery
+AN5951 Estimation of Turn-off Losses in a Thyristor due to Reverse Recovery Application Note

-AN5951-3 January 2010 (LN27002)
+Replaces AN5951-3

 Introduction:

 The total power losses in a thyristor are comprised of off-state losses, switching losses and conduction losses.
-The offstate losses are the steady state losses as a result of blocking voltage and current (leakage current).
-The switching losses are the dynamic losses encountered during the turn-on and the reverse recovery phases of the thyristor.
-The conduction losses are the steady state onstate losses during the conduction phase of the thyristor.
-In the majority of the phase control thyristor applications the conduction losses are the dominant power losses compared to others.
-Therefore it is often sufficient to design thermal circuit using just the conduction losses with some safety margin.
-To help towards this process Dynex i2 phase control thyristor datasheets give charts of power the dissipation under commonly encountered waveforms such as sine wave and the rectangular wave for different conduction angles.
-The switching power losses are the function of the repetition frequency and the commutating di/dt.
-Therefore these losses become significant at higher frequencies and for high di/dt.
+Off-state losses are the steady state losses as a result of blocking voltage and current (leakage current).
+Switching losses are the dynamic losses encountered during the turn-on and reverse recovery phases of the thyristor.
+Conduction losses are the steady state on-state losses during the conduction phase of the thyristor.
+In the majority of phase control thyristor applications, the conduction losses dominate.
+Therefore, it is often sufficient to design a thermal circuit using just the conduction losses with some safety margin.
+To help towards this process, Dynex i2 phase control thyristor datasheets give charts of power dissipation under commonly encountered waveforms such as sine and rectangular waves for different conduction angles.

+Switching power losses are a function of the repetition frequency and the commutating di/dt.
+Therefore, these losses become significant at higher frequencies and for high di/dt.
 For high voltage applications the contribution made by the reverse recovery losses can no longer be ignored.
-The reverse recovery energy is given by: $E{rec} = \int I{rec}(t) \times V_R(t) dt$ (1) To calculate the energy loss as per equation (1), detailed knowledge of the reverse recovery current and voltage waveforms is required.
+The reverse recovery energy is given by:

+$$E{rec} = \int I{rec}(t) \times V_R(t) dt$$ [1]

+To calculate the energy loss as per equation [1], detailed knowledge of the reverse recovery current and voltage waveforms is required.
 This is usually acquired through actual measurements in the real circuit.
-However for initial design purposes and dimensioning of the device, a quick method of estimating the recovery losses is desirable.
+However, for initial design purposes and dimensioning of the device, a quick method of estimating recovery losses is desirable.
 In this Application Note a method of estimating power losses due to reverse recovery is outlined.

-Fig. 1 Thyristor Turn-off waveforms Approximation of reverse recovery waveforms:
+Fig. 1 Thyristor Turn-off Waveforms

+Approximation of reverse recovery waveforms:

 Fig. 1 shows the current and voltage waveforms observed during the turn-off phase of a thyristor.
-The charge stored during the conduction phase is extracted as reverse recovery current when a thyristor undergoes turn-off.
-The reverse recovery phase is characterised by the peak reverse recovery current I{RR} and the recovered charge Q_S .
-Q_S is given by the integral of the reverse recovery current. $Q_S = \int I{rec} (t) dt$ (2) This is the shaded area in Fig. 1.
-For practical reason the datasheet value of Q_S is integrated for 150μs by which time the reverse recovery current is virtually zero.
+The charge stored during the conduction phase is extracted as reverse recovery current when the thyristor undergoes turn-off.
+The reverse recovery phase is characterised by the peak reverse recovery current IRR and the recovered charge Qs.
+Qs is given by the integral of the reverse recovery current.

+$$Q_S = \int I{rec}(t)dt$$ [2]

+This is the shaded area in Fig. 1.
+For practical reasons, the datasheet value of Q_S is integrated over 150μs by which time the reverse recovery current is virtually zero.